 In addition to the practical classes and rehearsals, you will attend specialist lectures on understanding the social and historical context of Shakespeare’s writing.
-You’ll also visit key historical locations central to Shakespeare’s life and work, as well as watching productions by the Royal Shakespeare Company (RSC) in Stratford-upon-Avon, the birthplace of William Shakespeare, and Shakespeare’s Globe in London (dependent on local Covid 19 restrictions at the time).
+You’ll also visit key historical locations central to Shakespeare’s life and work, as well as watching productions by the Royal Shakespeare Company (RSC) at Shakespeare’s Globe in London (dependent on local Covid 19 restrictions at the time).

 What will I be doing?

 Each day will be different, but you can expect to be taught and learn through any of the following formats:

 - Stage combat

 - Building character